paulohfev/paulohfev/README.md

 - Familiar with cloud services: Azure DevOps, Heroku and Vercel.
 - Experienced with Jekyll.rb for static site generation.
 - Experienced using Tanstack Query/React Query, React-hook-form, Zustand and Docker.
-- Experienced integrating AI tools with Web applications: OpenAI's chatGPT
+- Experienced integrating AI tools with Web applications: OpenAI's ChatGPT
+- Familiar with utilizing AI-assisted development tools to boost code quality and efficiency: ChatGPT, GitHub Copilot, and Cursor AI.

 ### 🌍 Languages
 - Fluent in English and Portuguese (Brazilian).